MSc Pharmaceutical Industry Advanced Training (PIAT) / Course details

-Developed in partnership with the pharmaceutical industry, our PGDip and MSc PIAT courses are postgraduate-level training designed for scientists and managers working in the pharmaceutical industry in the fields of product development, formulations, manufacturing and quality assurance.
+Developed in partnership with the pharmaceutical industry, the courses is postgraduate-level training designed for scientists and managers working in the pharmaceutical industry in the fields of product development, formulations, manufacturing and quality assurance.

-- Industrial Pharmacy: This programme covers the industrial pharmacist role from formulation through to QA and QC, and also regulatory affairs and lean processes (including Six Sigma).
+- Industrial Pharmacy: This programme covers the industrial pharmacist role from formulation through to product development, QA and QC, and also regulatory affairs and lean processes (including Six Sigma).

 - Pharmaceutical Microbiology: We work with the Pharmaceutical Microbiology Interest Group (PharMIG) on the content and curriculum of this programme, ensuring that it is recognised as a leader within the field.